SalmaLilad/ML--Police_Search_Project/README.md

 ---

->  *“Data science is not just about prediction — it’s about understanding the patterns that shape human impact.”*
+>  *“Data science is not just about prediction, it’s about understanding the patterns that shape human impact.”*

 ---